Topological zeta functions of complex plane curve singularities: Applications of Theorem

-There is a method using resolution of singularity to describe explicitly the monodromy of an isolated singular point of a complex hypersurface, which was introduced in 1975 by N. A'Campo \cite[Theorem 3]{AC1}.
-A reduced $2$-variable complex function germ is always an isolated plane curve singularity, so we can apply the method.
+In 1975, A'Campo introduced in \cite[Theorem 3]{AC1} a celebrated formula computing the monodromy zeta function of an isolated singularity in terms of its embedded resolution.
+For complex plane curve singularities, a reduced one is always isolated, so we can apply the formula of A'Campo.